Inverness CT: Terry Butcher dismisses Hibs link

-Inverness manager Terry Butcher distanced himself from rumours linking him to the Hibernian manager's job after the
+Inverness manager Terry Butcher distanced himself from rumours linking him to the Hibernian manager's job after the win over Kilmarnock.

 Aaron Doran and Graeme Shinnie had Inverness in command before Darren Barr halved the deficit on 76 minutes.